pharmaverse/pharmaverse/content/contribute/council/_index.en.md

 *	Determines the course of the 'pharmaverse' as an entity:	Does it become a stand-alone organization?
 Does it require funding?
 Should it be self-sufficient?
 *	Helps new open source contributors find projects they may support

-The Council does not accept organizations into the pharmaverse.
-Any organization can be a member - any individual can contribute.
 Any decision rendered by the Council will be determined by majority vote of the Council membership where at least 60% of the Council is present.
 In the event of a tie, keep talking and figure it out.